 It all started with a trip to New York City.
 During my travels, I visited a number of restaurants that specialized in my favourite meal of the day – breakfast!
-NYC excels at this.
-I revelled in the choices from hole-in-the wall joints to greasy spoon diners to modern comfort food cafés to fine-dining restaurants.
-This experience caused me to bemoan the lack of options in my then home city of Vancouver.
+NYC excels at this – from hole-in-the wall joints to greasy spoon diners to modern comfort food cafés to fine-dining restaurants.
+The broad range of choices caused me to bemoan the lack of options in my (then) home city of Vancouver.

 I would complain to anyone who had the misfortune to listen, “There’s nowhere to eat breakfast in Vancouver.”
 Until one day it occurred to me that I hadn’t even really looked.
 I decided to challenge myself and the city of Vancouver to a breakfast adventure and then blog about it.
 Each weekend, I searched out a new place to eat breakfast.